Bent Nørregaard-Jensen

 Bent Nørregaard-Jensen (born 2 December 1949) is a former international speedway rider from Denmark.
+He earned 5 caps for the Denmark national speedway team.

 Speedway career

 Nørregaard-Jensen was Danish champion in 1974 after winning the Danish Individual Speedway Championship.
 He was also the Danish Junior Champion in 1967.

 He reached the final of the Speedway World Pairs Championship in the 1969 Speedway World Pairs Championship and the 1970 Speedway World Pairs Championship.

 He rode in the top tier of British Speedway in 1969, riding for West Ham Hammers.

+Nørregaard-Jensen broke his leg riding in the 1975 Nordic final.